strimzi/strimzi.github.io/_posts/2020-01-06-using-strimzi-with-amazon-nlb-loadbalancers.md

 In the same way we need to add two more target groups for brokers 1 and 2.
 Now with the target groups ready, we have to register them with the listeners.
-To do that, go to back to the _Load Balancers_ section, select the load balancer we created and in the detail go to the _Listeners_ tab.
+To do that, go back to the _Load Balancers_ section, select the load balancer we created and in the detail go to the _Listeners_ tab.
 Select the listener for port `19092` and press the _Edit_ button.

 [![Check the listeners]({{ "/assets/2020-01-06-nlb-listeners-tab.png" }})](/assets/2020-01-06-nlb-listeners-tab.png)